samhallam03/movie-search/README.md

 `$ python run.py --key [insert key here]`

-To use the program, open a web browser and enter this url:
+To use the program, open a web browser and enter this url which is the default.
+The 'HOST' and 'PORT' variables can be changed in the main file:

 `http://localhost:3333` (If the port is already being used, the program will not run.)